subquery/documentation/docs/quickstart/quickstart_chains/boba-bnb.md

 ## Goals

-Boba is a multichainLayer-2 network that has two blockchains currently; Boba Mainnet (ie Boba ETH), and Boba BNB Chain (ie Boba BNB).
+Boba is a multichain Layer-2 network that has two blockchains currently; Boba Mainnet (ie Boba ETH), and Boba BNB Chain (ie Boba BNB).
 This guide will focus on [Boba BNB](https://chainlist.org/chain/56288).
 For [Boba ETH](https://chainlist.org/chain/288), please refer to [Boba ETH Quick Start](./boba-eth.md).

 The goal of this quick start guide is to index all transfers and approval events from the [Wrapped BOBA](https://bobascan.com/token/0xC58aaD327D6D58D979882601ba8DDa0685B505eA?chainid=56288) on [Boba BNB](https://bobascan.com/) Network .